 Well, let’s talk a little about the science of hydration.

 When we think about hydration, we think water.
 It’s so much more than this.
 Hydration involves the balance of fluid and electrolytes in the body, which at the clinical level is a very intricate process.
-When I worked in the hospital as a pediatric clinical dietitian, I helped the medical team make decisions for the patients on which kinds of IV fluids they needed and what balance of electrolytes and glucose were put into those fluids, which was all highly dependent on why they were hospitalized and what the current issues were.
+When I worked in the hospital as a pediatric clinical dietitian, I helped the medical team make decisions for the patients regarding which kinds of IV fluids they needed and what balance of electrolytes and glucose were put into those fluids.
+All of this was highly dependent on why they were hospitalized and what were the current issues.

 What is in sweat?

 One liter (about 33 oz or what we consider 2 pounds) contains about 460 mg sodium (about ¼ tsp salt), 710 mg chloride, 160 mg potassium, 0-36 mg magnesium, and 0-120 mg calcium.
-When you look at the composition of an electrolyte beverage, these are designed to provide a fluid that replaces what the body has lost.
-This is why some beverages like coconut water are not great choices by themselves as 16 oz of coconut water only contains about 50 mg of sodium and 940 mg potassium which does not match the sweat losses.
-Yes, you could add additional supplemental sodium and chloride, this is just something to be aware of and not assume every product advertised as “rehydrating” is equal.
-Pedialyte has more electrolytes, but less glucose, than Gatorade but isn’t advertised as a sports drink; it’s what we call an “oral rehydration solution” and is closer to what an IV fluid would provide for someone who is ill.
+When you look at the composition of an electrolyte beverage, they are designed to provide a fluid that replaces what the body has lost.
+This is why some beverages like coconut water are not great choices by themselves, as 16 oz of coconut water only contains about 50 mg of sodium and 940 mg of potassium.
+This does not match the sweat losses.
+You could add additional supplemental sodium and chloride, its just something to be aware of.
+Don’t assume every product advertised as “rehydrating” is equal.
+Pedialyte has more electrolytes, but less glucose than Gatorade, but isn’t advertised as a sports drink.
+It’s what we call an “oral rehydration solution” and is closer to what an IV fluid would provide for someone who is ill.

-The whole goal of fluid and electrolyte management is to replace what the body has used or lost.
+The whole goal of fluid and electrolyte management for gymnast hydration is to replace what the body has used or lost.

 Fluid Replacement is not just about the water

-To keep it simple, salt and sugar (glucose aka a simple carbohydrate) are used in what are called “sodium glucose intestinal transport proteins” which are like little bridges in the walls of the small intestines which allow water to cross into the bloodstream.
+To keep it simple, salt and sugar (glucose aka a simple carbohydrate) are used in “sodium glucose intestinal transport proteins”.
+These are like little bridges in the walls of the small intestines that allow water to cross into the bloodstream.

-When an athlete is dehydrated, water will only do so much, and we need the additional help of sugar and sodium to optimally absorb the hydration that is needed for the body.
-This is why Gatorade was developed.
+When an athlete is dehydrated, water will only do so much.
+We need the additional help of sugar and sodium to optimally absorb the hydration that the body needs.
+This is why Gatorade was created.
 The Florida “Gators” developed this rehydration beverage for the hot, humid climate of Florida to help the football players optimally hydrate during 4+ hour football practices in the heat of the summer.
 Gatorade or most sports drinks are 6-8% carb solutions with sodium and potassium.
 The 6-8% carbohydrate won’t provide too much sugar that could lead to diarrhea or gastrointestinal discomfort and this is the highest we’d want to go without additional gastrointestinal training.
-The whole goal of hydration is to replace what is lost in the fluid, and we know that sweat contains electrolytes and the body is using carbohydrate (especially for an intense activity like an anaerobic sport).
+The whole goal of hydration for the gymnast is to consume a fluid to replace what is lost.
+And we know that sweat contains electrolytes and the body is using carbohydrate (especially for an intense activity like an anaerobic sport).

 To be continued…